rlktradewright/tradebuild-platform/Docs/UserGuides/CommandLineUtilities/PlaceOrders/PlaceOrders.md

 This command has two forms:

-* full contract specification: this form explicitly specifies the characteristics of the desired contract
+* full contract specification: this form specifies the characteristics of the desired contract as a set of tagged values

-* abbreviated contract specification: this form makes use of broker-dependent contract names, where necessary together with an exchange name, that uniquely identify a contract
+* abbreviated contract specification: this uses a compact syntax to specify the characteristics of the desired contract as a single string

 Syntax summary: